caio-ishikawa/manager/README.md

 ## KNOWN BUGS ##
 - ~~Messages get rendered more than once sometimes (They are NOT getting sent multiple times to the DB, so it must be a rendering bug)~~ (FIXED)
 - Online user feature does not update automatically (needs to switch server/cause re-render to trigger).
+- Video chat renders all videos from previously connected users.
+(Socket.io event listener for video chat needs to clean up the active_users array when user disconnects from video).

 ### TODO: ###
 - Add voice/video chat (WebRTC).